Interview by Johanne Collot, 1993

 Despite a certain instability, articulated tractors were the only viable choice.

+We have also had to develop special tools for thinning and organise ourselves differently for a harvest that must always done by hand."
 The vines are sprayed with basic treatments from the air, by helicopter.
 Happily, terraced vines, being naturally well ventilated, need less treatments than conventional vineyards — ambient humidity is also much lower, reducing the incidence of bunch rot ahead of the harvest.

 High operating costs